yegor256/blog/_posts/2016/jun/2016-06-21-how-to-hire-programmer.md

 In order to create a great software product, he must be very **excited** about it.
 Make sure he is excited.
 If he is not excited, call him again.
 Motivate him.
 Talk to him.
 Explain to him your brilliant Google-killer business idea again and again.
-Until the moment he <del>screams</del> says "I'm excited".
+Until the moment he <del>screams</del> says "I'm excited."
 He must know what a great value your product is producing for the entirety of civilization.
 And he must be excited.
 Do I have to say it one more time?
 Excited!
 Are you excited already?
 I'm excited.